 PAVING A NEW PATH FOR ABORTION ACCESS IN MINNESOTA

-On May 29, 2019, Gender Justice, in partnership with the Lawyering Project, filed a complaint in the Second Judicial District of Minnesota on behalf two healthcare providers and the First Unitarian Society.
+On May 29, 2019, Gender Justice, in partnership with the Lawyering Project, filed a complaint in the Second Judicial District of Minnesota on behalf two healthcare providers, the First Unitarian Society of Minneapolis, and Our Justice.
 The lawsuit challenges multiple restrictions on abortion that serve no medical purpose on the grounds that they violate the Minnesota State Constitution.

 Deciding whether or when to become a parent is about freedom and control over our lives at our most basic level: our bodies, our families, our life’s path.
 Minnesotans respect each other’s rights, freedoms, and the independence to make our own decisions without the state government or politicians trying to sway us one way or the other.